-One of the biggest misconceptions around digital workplaces is that they are enterprise social networks.
+One of the biggest misconceptions about digital workplaces is that they are enterprise social networks.
 It is probably related to the rise of out-of-the-box solutions that provide internal communications channels to engage with the workforce and the management team.
-Offerings such as Slack, Microsoft Teams, and Workplace from Facebook highlight their instant messaging and videocall functionalities as the main way to connect with your workforce.
+Offerings such as Slack, Microsoft Teams, and Workplace from Facebook highlight their instant messaging and video call functionalities as the main way to connect with your workforce.

-These functionalities are essential for many businesses today, and for sure we need them to run properly given the challenges of the Covid-19 pandemic.
+These functionalities are essential for many businesses today, and for sure, we need them to run properly, given the challenges of the Covid-19 pandemic.
 But building a digital workplace goes beyond simply communicating.
-Starting by the core objective: digital workplaces focus on enabling your company to manage its internal processes through technology to be more productive.
+Starting with the core objective: digital workplaces focus on enabling your company to manage its internal processes through technology to be more productive.
 They aim to extend your capabilities and allow you to grow as a company.
 Meanwhile, internal social channels put their energy into boosting engagement, internal reach, and creating connections among peers and colleagues.

 The truth is that social media-like OOTB solutions are affordable options to small business and startups that need agility and a single place to communicate.
 But rarely can an internal social network solve day-to-day business needs.
 If your business model relies on growth, scaling, and efficiency in processes, you should consider implementing a digital workplace that responds to your specific needs.

 We selected some of the reasons why you should consider tailoring a digital workplace to your objectives and goals, especially if you work in a large company or organization:

 1. Digital workplaces focus on productivity, not only communication